 Taste your way through the holiday season on this food and beverage walking tour!
-Beginning at the end of November and running through Christmas Eve, Bobby’s Holiday Hike is a great way to experience all that Chicago has to offer during the winter holidays in a single afternoon stroll!
+This holiday-themed tour begins at the end of November and runs through Christmas Eve.
+Bobby’s Holiday Hike is a great way to experience all that Chicago has to offer during the winter holidays in a single afternoon stroll!
 See the lights of the Magnificent Mile, enjoy a warm and filling deep dish pizza, experience the German-inspired festivities of Christkindlmarket, and toast to a joyful season over local craft beer!
-This three-hour guided adventure is perfect for families, friends, holiday parties, and anyone looking to celebrate the season in an exciting new way.
+This three-hour Chicago holiday tour is perfect for families, friends, holiday parties, and anyone looking to celebrate the season in an exciting new way.
 All Food & Beverage Samples included in Ticket Price.

 The adventure begins at Giordano’s Pizzeria on Lake Street.
 Here you’ll meet your fun-loving and enthusiastic tour guide who will introduce you to the beautiful city and our history of holiday cheer.
 Your group will share a hot, cheesy, deep dish pizza, one of Chicago’s favorite holiday meals—often shipped around the country as a gift!
 You’ll learn about the history of this goliath pie and taste why it’s become a global phenomenon.